SSWConsulting/SSW.Rules.Content/rules/generate-dependency-graphs/rule.md

 ## Option 2 - Rider

-Another options to generate the dependency graph is with the Rider's built-in tool.
+Another option to generate the dependency graph is with the Rider's built-in tool.
 Check the [official docs](https://www.jetbrains.com/help/rider/Architecture__Project_Dependencies_Exploration.html) for more information about dependency graphs in Rider.

 ### ✅ Pros